zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-tomcat-mysql/create-a1-instance/create-a1-instance.md

    ![Instances Menu](images/01_nav_instances.png " ")

+1. Open the  instance creation flow.
-1. Verify you are in the **AppDev** Compartment and click **Create Instance**.
+   1. Verify you are in the **AppDev** Compartment
+   1. Click **Create Instance**.

    ![Create Instance](images/02_create_instance.png " ")

 1. In the create instance page you will create the new instance along with the new network resources such as Virtual Cloud Network (VCN), Internet Gateway (IG)and more.
-Name the instance  **JavaApp** and click the **Change Shape** button to see the available compute shapes.
+   1. Name the instance  **JavaApp**
+   1. Click the **Change Shape** button to see the available compute shapes.

    ![ Create Instance](images/03_create_instance02.png " ")

+1. Configure the resources for your instance.
    1. Choose the Ampere Arm based processor in the choice for shape series.
-Choose the `VM.Standard.A1.Flex` shape from the list of shapes with Ampere Arm based processors.
+   1. Choose the `VM.Standard.A1.Flex` shape from the list of shapes with Ampere Arm based processors.
+OCI Arm A1 shapes are flexible and you can modify the number of cores and the amount of memory.
+Choose 1 core and 6 GB of memory for the VM.

    ![ Choose Shape](images/04_create_instance03.png " ")
-   OCI Arm A1 shapes are flexible and you can freely modify the number of cores and the amount of memory.
-Choose 1 core and 6 GB of memory for the VM.

 1. Choose your networking options.
 Create a new VCN and subnet for your next cloud deployment.
 Make sure you choose to assigna public IP address for your instance.